 Rather than affecting the nerve physically, when the sciatic nerves are irritated, it affects the connection to the brain.
 That’s why sometimes wrong information is sent to and from the brain to the rest of the body.

-2. The term Sciatica was coined in the 15th century.
+2. The Term Sciatica was Coined in the 15th Century.

 When someone mentions that they have sciatica pain, it doesn’t just end there.
-Sciatic pain occurs where there is irritation in the sciatic nerve caused by a herniated disc in the lumbar spine or a tightening of the musculature of the hip.
+Sciatic pain occurs when there is irritation in the sciatic nerve caused by a herniated disc in the lumbar spine or a tightening of the musculature of the hip.
 That’s why you always need to seek an expert’s help to diagnose this pain.

 A variety of lower back problems can lead to pain that radiates along the sciatic nerve.
 Most commonly, sciatica pain is caused when a herniated disc irritates the nerve root in the lower spine.